theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 ![Customizability Build 1](https://raw.githubusercontent.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/main/art/Customizability-Build-1.png)

-Likewise, for the build file and the output file, you can also explicitly state what CSS files you want:
+Likewise, for the build file and the output file, you can also explicitly state which CSS files you want:

 ![Customizability Build 2](https://raw.githubusercontent.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/main/art/Customizability-Build-2.png)

 If you click on each file again, you will find a remove option to set it back to the default.

-Please note that if you click any of these buttons, a tailwind.extension.json file will be created in your project root.
+Please note that the extension creates a `tailwind.extension.json` file in your project root.

 #### Extension Options